pcdavies/kubernetes-tutorial/KubeNetConfig.md

 The following is to be performed on the **kmaster** image

 - Notice that not all pods are working.
 We will resolve this by installing the pod network.
 In our example we are going to use a **Flannel** network.
 Run commands as `kubeuser` at the **$** prompt

     ```
     kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
     ```

-- Image

     ![](images/KubeNet/img33.png)

 - Go to **Step 2**